Subhamtyagi684/e-commerce/Readme.md

 E-commerce Store

 It is a small store, where you can view products, buy and do other things.
 You can only access this app if you are a registered user with us else you have to register with us and then after login you can access all the resources.
 I have used custom registration model for this app.
 The authentication system used in this app is Session Authentication.
 You can also recover your password, but due to some privacy , I couldn't use smtp.gmail.com as a email_backend so i used django.core backend.
 Due to time issue, couldn't add cart system.
+If you look me further, I can build cart system too.
 I have build some api's .
 Some of the useful links are:

 #Home page: http://localhost:8000   (Only if you are logged in, else you will be redirected to login page and if you are not a registered user, you can register by clicking on the link 'Create new account'.